Typee-Language/Typee/development-framework.md

 But you may also use an older version of Eclipse (see item __More Downloads__ for a list of former versions of Eclipse, available here:
 [http://www.eclipse.org/downloads/eclipse-packages/](http://www.eclipse.org/downloads/eclipse-packages/]
-as well as you may use a newer version of Eclipse as should eventually happen (Photon is the last stable release of Eclipse by July 2018).
+as well as you may use a newer version of Eclipse (Eclipse 2020-03 is the last stable release of Eclipse by end of March 2020).
 Of course, would you use a version older than Photon, you should create a new project by yourself (see below).
 Meanwhile, should you use a newer version of Eclipse, you could then use the two `. ...project` configuration files as-is.